Go to Home Page

 Early astronomers--those who flourished in and prior to the second century--left record of a once reckoned circle (or cycle) of sevens.

-Subsequent sections will attempt to more fully show that some among the astronomers of the past appear to have exactly been on target.
+Subsequent sections will focus upon Biblical (and related) texts in an attempt to more fully show that some among the astronomers of the past appear to have exactly been on target.
 It seems that the spin and orbital rates of the Earth, Moon, and Sun literally do interface with cycles of sevens.

 Certain historic documents and various artifacts tend to indicate that the ancients held knowledge of a system for tracking the divisions of the zodiac (12 per year).
-Significant here is that a cycle, or a circle, of seven appears to have been integral for mapping 12 divisions of the annual zodiac--as is further shown below.
+Significant here is that a cycle, or a circle, of seven is often associated with 12 divisions of the annual zodiac.

 In example, a pictorial calendar used in and prior to the time of Titus (A.D.
 79-81) depicts both the signs of the zodiac as well as 7 of the planetary gods (Attilio Degrassi, Inscriptions Italiae, 1963, XIII, pp. 308-309, plate 56).
 Some historic artifacts additionally indicate that an arrangement of holes (or sticks, or pegs) would have been used to augment charting the circle of the zodiac and the 7 planetary domains.
 It is here significant that early zodiac calendars commonly contained two vertically positioned columns that contained 30 numbered holes.